 These are the different types of sleep disorders:

-Insomnia: Insomnia is the most commonplace sleep problem, affecting tens of millions of people internationally.
-It's characterized by using problems falling asleep, staying asleep, or each.
-Whether or not it's an occasional bout because of pressure or a chronic trouble, insomnia can negatively affect your life.
+Insomnia is the most common sleep disorder, affecting tens of millions of people worldwide.
+It is characterised by difficulty falling asleep, staying asleep, or both.
+Whether it is an occasional bout caused by stress or a chronic problem, insomnia can negatively affect your life.

-Sleep Apnea: Sleep apnea is a bit of a silent (though snoring) foe.
+Sleep apnoea is a bit of a silent foe.
 This disorder occurs when your breathing repeatedly stops and starts during sleep.
 It often leads to snoring, restless sleep, and frustrating daytime sleepiness.

-Restless Legs Syndrome (RLS): RLS is a neurological disorder characterized by an overwhelming urge to move your legs, especially when at rest.
+RLS is a neurological disorder characterised by an overwhelming urge to move your legs, especially when at rest.
 These unpleasant feelings often occur in the evening or at night, making it hard to sleep.

 Symptoms and Causes